The Marvelous Land Of Oz

 well.

-lost!" said the Scarecrow, dolefully.
-"The Gump must have carried us
+are lost!" said the Scarecrow, dolefully.
+"The Gump must

 terrible